milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 This way, unnecessary columns wont be created.
 Originally 2 separate columns for gender, 3 for feedback and 2 for smoking status, now just 1 for each variable.
 Doing that for 1.2m rows should do the trick.
 Also converting the feedback string values to numerical values shouldnt pose an issue for the model even though its 'though process' moulds to this thinking that good > average > poor (3 > 2 > 1).

 ## Version 16: Training RandomForestRegressor model
+Set up the RandomForestRegressor model as well as a simple function that returns the RMSLE when u pass the predicted and actual y values from the mocktest data.
+Got a RMSLE value of 1.16(2dp) from a stock rfr model with no custom hyperparams except random_state.
+The top score on the leaderboard is currently 1.03(2dp), so we have work to do.